tdanford/vcf_loader/README.md

 ## R toolkit
 After data is loaded, one can install shim and SciDBR and then run the examples and queries in vcf_toolkit.R.
-One of the queries needs a proper GENE array...
+One of the queries needs a proper GENE array.
+Not there yet.

 ## AMI
 A slightly older version of this is packaged into the Bioinformatics AMI.
 Instructions for that are here: http://discover.paradigm4.com/Try-SciDB.html